goru001/algorithm-templates/README.md

 All the algorithm templates have been written by me and tested on various competitive-programming platforms like codechef, codeforces, topcoder.
 I use these while taking part in contests and I have never got WA because of any bug in the above Algorithm-Templates.
 But if you still find anything wrong, feel free to fork and push! :)

 ###Contributing to this repository
 Well as you can see, the above list is by no means complete.
 The world of Algorithms is huge and Beautiful.
-Feel free to push template any algorithm that's not in there already.
+Feel free to push template for any algorithm that's not in there already.